|

 single default usage type based on the size of the file

-than 3 megabytes, mke2fs will use the file system type
+3 megabytes, mke2fs will use the file system type floppy.

-floppy.
-If the file system size is greater than or equal
+If the file system size is greater than or equal to 3 but

-file system type small.
-If the file system size is
+type small.
+If the file system size is greater than or

-greater than or equal to 4 terabytes but less than 16
+equal to 4 terabytes but less than 16 terabytes, mke2fs(8)

-terabytes, mke2fs(8) will use the file system type huge.
+use the file system type huge.
+Otherwise, mke2fs(8) will

 -U UUID